-Three organizations cancel fundraisers at Trump's Mar-a-Lago
+Now charities are dumping Trump, too

 Related: What happened behind the scenes as Trump's business councils fell apart

-On Thursday, CNNMoney reached out to all the organizations that have announced plans to hold events at Mar-a-Lago in the coming months.
+Two organizations that have announced plans to hold events at Mar-a-Lago in the coming months confirmed they'll go ahead with their plans.

+The Palm Beach Police Foundation said it would still host its annual black-tie dinner dance at the club on January 6, 2018, citing its deposit and the size of the venue.

-Only one other organization, Kravis Center for the Performing Arts, responded to CNNMoney's inquiries.
-That group confirmed it will host a wine auction at the club on Feb.
+The Kravis Center for the Performing Arts confirmed it will host a wine auction at the club on Feb.
 1.

+Mar-a-Lago declined to comment for this story.
+The Trump Organization did not immediately respond to a message.